binary-com/academy/README.md

 ###Adding posts

 Note that even if you add post in the wrong language subfolder but with correct front matter values, it will be still correctly shown.
-Language subfolders are ment to just make management easier and better organized (and that is also valid for pages):
+Language subfolders are meant to just make management easier and better organized (and that is also valid for pages):

 Correct usage of front matter for posts.